What it takes to prosecute a sex crime

 But victims don't report sexual assault for a variety of reasons, including fear that law enforcement won't take them seriously -- a fear that research has borne out.
 Some officers still believe certain "rape myths," such as that women make false claims for attention, or that victims who don't cry or display certain expected behaviors are making false reports.

-That's why survivors often wait to report, or seek out medical attention or counseling before they go to the police.
-But in some states, statues of limitations may prevent their cases from going to court.
+That's why some survivors never report, or they may seek out medical attention or counseling before going to the police.
+But in some states, statues of limitations may prevent their cases from going to court if they wait too long.

 Law enforcement agencies are working to improve training for officers who interact with victims of sexual violence.
-And the Violence Against Women Act expanded services for victims, including criminal justice advocacy at shelters and crisis centers, based on research showing that helping victims manage trauma leads to more better outcomes in their interactions with the legal system.
+And the Violence Against Women Act expanded services for victims, including criminal justice advocacy at shelters and crisis centers, based on research showing that helping victims manage trauma can lead to better interactions with the legal system.

 Once a victim reports to police, investigators start looking for evidence that supports their claims.